 - Liaise with and give support to the Head of Keyboard, and the Head of the faculty to which assigned and the Pathway Leader for Postgraduate Accompaniment

 - Act as duo partner for students in concerts, prize competitions, faculty and guest masterclasses and examinations.

 - Be a member of the team of Accompaniment Fellows, giving support to others, attending regular Fellowship meetings and contributing to wider events

-- Live in Greater London and be based at the RCM and normally be on site at least three days a week in term time
+- Live in Greater London and be based at the RCM and normally be on site at least four days a week in term time

 - Organise and/or become involved in projects and activities which enable you to work with current RCM students